The problem with mirrorless

 DSLRs, with their flaws, were for photographers.

-On flip screens, I prefer fully articulating ones that flip inward to face the camera and love seeing a blank camera back.
-I don’t want to press my nose against the display when looking through a view finder.
+On flip screens, I prefer fully articulating ones that flip inward to form a blank back and don’t want to press my nose against the display when looking through the view finder.

 Advanced imaging technology is great and has made our lives better; however, I long for the simplicity of a Pentax K1000 spooling a modest roll of Tri-X 400.